MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/6-create-custom-roles.md

 ## Exercise

-The engineering team at First Up Consultants needs very specific permissions for virtual machines that is not available with one of the [built-in roles](/azure/role-based-access-control/built-in-roles).
+The engineering team at First Up Consultants needs specific permissions related to support tickets that are not available with one of the [built-in roles](/azure/role-based-access-control/built-in-roles).
 Instead of granting them broad access, you decide to create a [custom role](/azure/role-based-access-control/custom-roles).
 Since you currently can't create custom roles in the Azure portal, you'll create the custom role using Azure PowerShell.

 In this exercise, you learn how to:

 > [!div class="checklist"]
 > * Create a custom role
 > * List custom roles
+> * Update a custom role
 > * Delete a custom role

 ## Prerequisites